In 2014 we saw a lot of new trends in web design, some of which are inspired by magazines and press while focusing more on images and typography.

 Most of the websites now are designed to be fully responsive on various screen resolutions.
 This trend of the past years tends to be the standard for websites.
 Mobiles and tablets have already become part of our hand, there are now many people that “surf” the web only from mobiles devices (http://www.smartinsights.com/mobile-marketing/mobile-marketing-analytics/mobile-marketing-statistics/).
 For our website, in order to be fully functional and not only just accessible from mobiles, but we also have to be extra careful when designing in a responsive way.

 The cost of a custom responsive design may triple the project’s cost, but it’s something that is mandatory if our goal is to be on the top of the competition.

 Something very important we should take under consideration is that Google recently announced that if the site is mobile friendly it’s also better ranked in mobile searches.

 Wheels on fire!

 In the past years it was assumed that the user should have all the important information above the fold.
 But this assumption is no longer the case!
-The truth is that now the user wants to have all the information of the site on the front page.
-This means that a large amount of important content has to be presented in one page with endless scrolling or else the so called “Infinite scrolling”.
+The truth is that now the user wants to have all the information about the site on the front page.
+This means that a large amount of important content has to be presented on one page with endless scrolling or else the so-called “Infinite scrolling”.
 Users are nowadays used to scroll this way from mobiles.
-It’s easier to make a simple move to see all the information that you want instead of searching through the menus in different pages.
+It’s easier to make a simple move to see all the information that you want instead of searching through the menus on different pages.

 No more sliders